sdiehl/wiwinwlh/tutorial.md

 undocumented as well.

-For developers coming to Haskell from other language ecosystems that favor the former philsophy (e.g., Python, Javascript, Ruby), seeing  *thousands of libraries without the slightest hint of documentation or description of purpose* can be unnerving.
-It is an open question whether the current cultural state of Hackage is sustainable in light of these philsophical differences.
+For developers coming to Haskell from other language ecosystems that favor the former philosophy (e.g., Python, Javascript, Ruby), seeing  *thousands of libraries without the slightest hint of documentation or description of purpose* can be unnerving.
+It is an open question whether the current cultural state of Hackage is sustainable in light of these philosophical differences.

 Needless to say, there is a lot of very low-quality Haskell code and documentation out there today, so being conservative in library assessment is a